Planned Parenthood Health Education Programs

 - Comprehensive Sexuality Education Series (CSES)

 Community health educators deliver comprehensive sexuality education in an engaging multimedia format, equipping teens with the information and tools they need to stay safe and postpone pregnancy until they are ready.
 Each presentation includes the opportunity to ask anonymous questions that get to the heart of young people’s concerns.
-A Positively Speaking guest speaker may be scheduled for the final session.
+When possible, a Positively Speaking guest speaker is scheduled for the final session; Otherwise, an HIV documentary is screened.

 Topics Include: Parent-Child Communication, Gender Identity and Sexual Orientation, Reproductive Anatomy, Healthy Relationships, Consent, Contraception, Sexually Transmitted Infection and HIV Prevention